 I have been fixing machines in people's homes since 2004.
 It is frustrating to see the condition that a machine has been sold to the customer from a "retail" establishment.
 Parts are missing that at first are not noticeable but major portions of the game will not work correctly.
 You would not notice this until well after you purchased a machine.
 Other times, parts are broken that should have been fixed before the machine was sold.

-We provide a six month warranty on all pinballs.
+We previously provided a six month warranty on all pinballs.
+We lowered our prices to be more competitive when we sell so no longer offer a warranty but ensure that the game is in working condition when delivered and soon afterwards.
 We believe in the work we have performed and stand behind our machines.
 Machines are mechanical and have moving parts.
 Occasionally they will break.
 However, we will be there to ensure that they are correctly fixed and working 100%.

 Our Pledge to You